 - have clearly described plans to utilize the results as preliminary data in an application soliciting extramural funding

 - are focused on new research or technological development with a high likelihood of leading to patent or licensing opportunities

-Consideration will be given to proposals that promote interactions between AHC investigators and members of the community.
+When and as appropriate, consideration will be given to proposals that promote interactions between AHC investigators and members of the community.

 LOIs and invited full applications must be submitted through the CCTST Competition and Awards Program Site (CCAPS).
 Log in using your UC (“6+2”) or CCHMC username and password.

-Information on the former T1 program is available here:
+Information on the former T1 program

 - Table of most recent T1 awards (including T1 Jr. and cores), Year 7, FY 2016